xebia/essentials/non-functionals.md

 ---

 layout: card
 category: realisation

 ---

 Deal with non-functionals

 ---

-<p>Work all your non-functional requirements into goals on a
-      clearly defined scale and put them on the backlog, either as part of the 'definition of done' or as separate user stories.</p>
+Work all your non-functional requirements into goals on a clearly defined scale and put them on the backlog, either as part of the 'definition of done' or as separate user stories.

 ---

 ### Motivation